Back to Silas S. Brown's home page

 If the exact algorithm is known for a deterministic weaker engine then I suppose a stronger engine could be "tuned" to win faster by laying 'traps'---non-best moves that result in this particular opponent making an even bigger mistake---by modifying the minimax algorithm in the stronger engine to prune out lines the weaker engine wouldn't choose (e.g. never mind "10. g4 is not as good as Qd3 because the black king could go back to g6 and escape our forced mate in 4" if we know it'll actually go to h4 and we mate in 3).
 This would probably amount to emulating the weaker engine (with its different static evaluator and search depth) at every candidate 'opponent to move' position instead of doing alpha-beta pruning (because alpha-beta pruning is not applicable to trees where there's only ever one opponent move), but you might want to limit this "trap pruning" to upper levels of the tree (probably down to at most the difference between the two engines' ply depths), and there'll be places where the simulation of the weak engine can be optimised.

-Higher levelsNow we know I was actually playing Level 2 (not 9), I suppose for completeness I should also post solutions to the actual higher levels.
-The emulator could run the 6502 at 12-15× speed but it was still very slow on levels 5 and 6 which had to be completed across several sessions; I took some hints from modern engines to save time.
+Higher levelsNow we know I was actually playing Level 2 (not 9), I suppose for completeness I should also post solutions to the actual higher levels (I took some hints from modern engines to save time).

 - Level 3 (Electron level 5)